Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 Unlike some states that have a different return for the state and local/city tax, Indiana county tax computations are included in the Indiana state return.

-What do you do if you work in a different county than you live?
+What should I do if I work in a different county than I live?

 You should always have the employer withhold based on your county of residence on January 1st.